vincd/security-tips/docs/miscs.md

 ### Performance

-If you scan a large range of IP the option `--min-rate` is handy to force nmap not to slow down and send at least this number of packet per second.
-I set the value to `1500` so one IP scan take about 45 seconds and a `/24` about 3 hours.
+If you scan a large range of IP the option `--min-rate` is handy to force `nmap` not to slow down and send at least this number of packet per second.
+I set the value to `1500` so one IP scan take a minimum of 45 seconds and a `/24` about 3 hours.
+`nmap` may takes more time because of the `--max-retries` argument.
+By default the value is set to `10`, so `nmap` may retries 10 times the same prob and it can slow down the scan.
+However `nmap` usually does only one retransmission, so one host may take up to 1m30s.
+There is more informations about [performance on the nmap documentation](https://nmap.org/book/man-performance.html).

 ## Google API key